top of page

 Litlibær Café (very Icelandic and traditional) in Skötufjörður fjord in the Ísafjarðardjúp bay and fjord in the West Fjords

-The drive from Ísafjörður to Hólmavík starts at the bottom of the fjord Skutulsfjörður fjord, which is the home of Ísafjörður town when you enter Road Nr.
-61 Djúpvegur.
+The drive from Ísafjörður to Hólmavík starts at the bottom of the fjord Skutulsfjörður fjord, which is the home of Ísafjörður town when you enter Road number 61 Djúpvegur.
 On this day too, you will drive in and out of many fjords within one of the largest fjords in Iceland – Ísafjarðardjúp (The Ice Fjord Depth).

 Waterfall Steingrímsfjarðarheiði West Fjords